Tiger bread is easily recognized for its very distinctive and unique crust.

 Just pre-slice it and place your ideal portion in a small freezer bag.

-Push out all the air to prevent frostbite.
+Push out all the air to prevent freezer burn.

 It should last up to at least six months if wrapped properly.